 The United States’ scores came in as follows, where a zero score is bad and a 100 score is good.

 The US received its lowest score in the category of Political Stability and Absence of Violence/Terrorism - the likelihood of political instability and/or politically-motivated violence, including terrorism.
-The World Bank Group explains how a country that appears quite stable can see a lower score in this area.
 ‘This indicator does not measure how long a particular government has been in power.
 Instead, it captures perceptions of the likelihood of politically-motivated violence, including terrorism.
 Thus the United States for example has a sharp decline in this dimension between 2000 and 2002.
 This happened not because the political process in the United States is now perceived as more unstable than in the 1990s.
 Rather, it reflects perceptions of the risk of terrorist attacks on the United States that increased sharply following the events of September 11, 2001.
 Similarly, countries that are functioning democracies, but are marred by domestic politically-motivated violence, may also not score well on this indicator.’
 So, while the score for the US has improved since its low of 38.5 in 2004, it has not regained its 2000 score of 79.8 as the perceived threat of terrorism continues.

 In summary, the US government is effective and is considered to practice good governance.
 Study these reports if you would like to learn more.

 Perceived Public Sector Corruption Levels

 Every year, Transparency International publishes a report on perceived public sector corruption around the world.
 Their latest report, Transparency International’s Corruption Perceptions Index 2021, reports on 180 countries.
 Transparency International looks at a number of areas where corruption can take place, such as education and defense & security.